List of DC Comics imprints: Tangent Comics

-Vertigo
+Vertigo Comics

-Vertigo was the alternative imprint of DC Comics.
+Vertigo Comics is the alternative imprint of DC Comics.

 In January 1993, DC's Vertigo imprint was launched with the Sandman and Swamp Thing groups of titles, plus Animal Man and Doom Patrol, all former DC Comics imprint titles plus Death: The High Cost of Living, a three-issue Sandman related miniseries, being the imprint's first new title.
 In February, several creator-owned titles begin printing with Vertigo from Disney's aborted Touchmark imprint starting with Enigma.
-Also, in October, the imprint had its first crossover storyline "The Children’s Crusade", running through the Vertigo annuals with The Children's Crusade "book-end" series.
+Also, in October, the imprint had its first crossover storyline "The Children's Crusade", running through the Vertigo annuals with The Children's Crusade "book-end" series.
 In 1998, the Helix imprint closed down with its "signature book" Transmetropolitan transferred to the Vertigo imprint.
 Vertigo took over publishing collected editions for the Helix titles.
-Starting in January 1999, The Trenchcoat Brigade brought Phantom Stranger, John Constantine, Dr. Occult and Mr. E together in one series lasting four issues.
+Starting in January 1999, The Trenchcoat Brigade brought Phantom Stranger, John Constantine, Doctor Occult and Mr. E together in one series lasting four issues.
 Vertigo had its first fifth-week event in December 1999 to mark the change in the millennium with books named starting with "V2K".
 In May 2002, an ongoing title, Fables by Bill Willingham, revitalized the Vertigo line with stories updating old fairy tales.
-In July, the imprint launched the Vertigo Pop: Tokyo title, lasting four issues and including some manga, and the successful Y: The Last Man lasting to January 2008 and 60 issues.
-Fables first spin-off, Jack of Fables, was launched in July 2006 and lasted over 38 issues.
+Other titles in the Fables franchise include Jack of Fables in 2006, The Literals in 2009 (part of the nine-issue storyline The Great Fables Crossover), Cinderella: From Fabletown with Love in 2010, and the Fairest in 2012.
+In 2002, the imprint launched the Vertigo Pop: Tokyo title, lasting four issues and including some manga, and the successful Y: The Last Man lasting to January 2008 and 60 issues.
 After the September 2008 cancellation of the Minx line, Minx's The New York Four moved to Vertigo for its sequel, New York Five.
-Vertigo's Fables line had its first crossover, The Great Fables Crossover, a nine-issue storyline, through its two ongoing titles plus a miniseries, The Literals in 2009.
 In June 2009, Vertigo launched its first line in Vertigo Crime with Filthy Rich, followed by Dark Entries, both as black and white hardcovers.
 DC Universe characters returned to the DC imprint in July 2010, thus cancelling a title and effecting a proposed new Swamp Thing series.
-The same year, Vertigo saw another Fables spin-off, Cinderella: From Fabletown With Love and its 100-page "Spectacular" reprints program began.
-On September 27, as part of DC Entertainment's reorganization, Vertigo joined its other DC imprints under the same Editor-in-Chief Bob Harris, while three Vertigo editors were fired the next day.
+The same year, 100-page "Spectacular" reprints program began.
+By September, as part of DC Entertainment's reorganization, Vertigo joined its other DC imprints under the same Editor-in-Chief Bob Harris, while three Vertigo editors were later fired.
 Vertigo in 2011 released two one-shot multi-editor anthologies: Strange Adventures and The Unexpected.
-Another Fables spin-off, The Fairest, was launched in March 2012.

 In 2018, Neil Gaiman and Mark Doyle began to oversee a Sandman Universe imprint under the Vertigo banner.

 The Vertigo branding was retired in January 2020, with most of its library transferred to its successor, DC Black Label.
+DC relaunched the Vertigo imprint in 2024.